vestingz/vestingz.github.io/_pages/about.md

 I also undertook a short project together with a colleague at WZB on analysing the use of a content moderation software for changing skills and experiences of work for migrant workers employed at a German IT-Services firm.
 Our findings are currenly in the process of being finalised for a journal article.

 In addition to academic work, I also occassionally write journalistic articles on the subject of political economy and labour relations in India and in Europe.
-Please check out out some of this work together with the academic writing in the publication section of this website.
+Please check out some of this work together with the academic writing in the publication section of this website.

 The CV section here lists my educational qualifications and work experiences.
 Prior to academia, I worked in the field of digital campaigning with civil society organisations in India and in the UK.
 You can find more details on the page.